martinschneider/justtestlah/src/site/markdown/index.md

 ```

 ### justtestlah.properties
 The file `justtestlah.properties` holds all parameters required for a test run and is the only source of configuration which needs to be specified.
-It will be loaded from the classpath by default, but it is recommended to explicitly pass its path as a system property:
+It will be loaded from the classpath by default, but it is recommended to pass its path as a system property explicitly:

 ```bash
 mvn test -DjtlProps=/absolute/path/to/your/testabc.properties